 - Pay using bank transfer – send your money to the seller’s bank account using the bank account information they give to you

-Just like you use an ATM for your local money (USD, EUR etc.), you can now use an ATM for Bitcoin!
+Just like you use an ATM for your local money (USD, EUR, etc.), you can now use an ATM for Bitcoin!
 The only difference is, you cannot use Bitcoin ATMs to withdraw money.
 You can only use it to buy Bitcoin.
 The best thing about Bitcoin ATMs is that they are simple, easy to use and you can use cash/paper money.
+That’s one of the easiest answers on how to invest in Bitcoin.

 Bitcoin ATMs are rare though, so you’ll need to check to see if one is near you first.
 You can find that out here: Bitcoin ATM Near Me.
 Some of the Bitcoin ATMs ask for ID, but most of them don’t need it.